notism/save-money-express-api/README.md

 # EXPRESS REST API
-> API for project 'savemoney'
+> This is server side(api) for project 'savemoney'

 ## Install